evilbotnet/gtfo-bins-mcp/README.md

 - Check that Docker is running: `docker ps`

 **Build failures:**
-- Ensure you're on Apple Silicon and using the `--platform linux/arm64` flag
+- Although the `--platform linux/arm64` flag has been removed, you can check the Docker logs or inspect the Docker image to ensure the architecture used to build is as expected
 - Check Docker has sufficient disk space for the image

 **MCP connection issues:**